zimolzak/active-learning/Readme.md

 ========

 Clinical concept adjudication is the process of determining which records (e.g., lab test records) correspond to a clinical concept or covariate of interest.
+This is important as a first step for many studies using large databases of healthcare records.
+For example, serum creatinine lab test results are essential for a study comparing the efficacy of several different diuretics [DCP Project].
+Similarly, serum free light chain lab test results are key indicators in studies of difference in surival multiple myeloma patients.

 This is important as a first step for many database-based analyses.
 For example, we might want to find serum creatinine lab test results, or serum free light chain results.
 A criterion to distinguish active from smoldering myeloma is serum creatinine level > 2 mg/dL (173 mmol/L) and renal insufficiency attributable to myeloma [Rajkumar].